CiprianRosu/Netflix-Clone/README.md

 1. npm install
 2. npm start

-The movies seend in the app are not hardcoded , they are from a third party api .
+The movies seen in the app are not hardcoded , they are from a third party api .